Chart Color Schemes

 Residential development activity is lower than average in Kensington according to AreaSearch's national comparison of local real estate markets

-Kensington has recorded approximately 37 residential properties granted approval annually.
-Over the past five financial years, from FY21 to FY25, around 188 homes were approved, with 0 so far in FY26.
-Despite population decline in the area, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+Kensington recorded approximately 37 residential properties granted approval annually.
+Over the past five financial years, from FY21 to FY25, around 188 homes were approved, with none yet in FY26 as of now.
+Despite population decline, housing supply has remained adequate relative to demand, creating a balanced market with good buyer choice.

 Frequently Asked Questions - Development